xiaozhi34624562/cs_learning/Tools/git.md

 ## change the commit
 - `git commit --amend` change the latest commit
 - `git rebase -i numberOfTargetslastCommitNumber` change the target commit or make servel commits into one
+## reset file in cached
+- `git reset HEAD` delete all in cached
+- `git reset HEAD -- filename` delete file in cached
+## reset all in working Directory
+- `git checkout -- filename` discard changes in the file in working tree
+## delete servel commits
+- `git reset --hard targetCommitNumber` delete commit between latest and target
+- `git reset --hard HEAD` working directory back to commited directory
+## delete file
+- `git rm file`
+## put the file in another place in order to deal with it later
+- `git stash`
+- `git stash apply` use the file and the file still backed up in stash
+- `git stash pop` use the file, file no longer in stash
+## set file not in git
+- `vim .gitignore` write file name in this file so that file will not be controlled by git